wbnns/bitcoin-exchange-response-times/README.md

 ## Notes

 + A response time of 0 means that we received a reply the same day.
-+ Proof of correspondence is available in the correspondence folder.
++ Proof of correspondence with each exchange is available in the [correspondence folder](https://github.com/wbnns/average-response-time-bitcoin-exchanges/tree/master/correspondence).

-## Questions
+## Contact

-Please contact [will@bitcoin.org](mailto:will@bitcoin.org) with any questions, comments, concerns.
+Please contact [will@bitcoin.org](mailto:will@bitcoin.org) with any questions or feedback.

 # Bitcoin Exchange Response Times